nytimes/gunsales/README.md

 #### Getting gun sales estimates from background checks

-We used a method suggested by [research published](http://www.smallarmssurvey.org/fileadmin/docs/F-Working-papers/SAS-WP14-US-Firearms-Industry.pdf) in the Small Arms Survey, which uses an estimate of the number of sales for each background check.
-Each long gun and hand gun check was counted for 1.1 sales.
-Each multiple gun check was counted for 2 sales.
+We used a method suggested by Jurgen Brauer, a professor at Georgia Regents University, [in the Small Arms Survey](http://www.smallarmssurvey.org/fileadmin/docs/F-Working-papers/SAS-WP14-US-Firearms-Industry.pdf) to estimate the number of sales for each background check.
+Each long gun and handgun check was counted as 1.1 sales.
+Each multiple gun check was counted as two sales.
 Permit checks and other types of checks were omitted.
-The multiplier is only an estimate, but which was described by other experts as reasonable.
+The multiplier is an estimate based on Mr. Brauer's interviews with gun shop owners.

-Note: In our [computation](https://github.com/NYTimes/gun-sales/blob/master/main.R#L20) we excluded background checks for the "multiple" category in California because they followed a atypical pattern that we could not find a reasonable explanation for.
+Note: In our [computation](https://github.com/NYTimes/gun-sales/blob/master/main.R#L20), we excluded background checks for the "multiple" category in California because they followed an unusual pattern that did not match California gun sales data.